Creative Zen: ZEN X-Fi3

 The ZEN X-Fi3 is Creative's 3rd MP3 player to feature its proprietary X-Fi audio technology.
 It includes X-Fi Crystallizer.
 Primary function of the Crystallizer is to "restore portions of the sound which were lost during compression".
-The available storage (8GB or 16GB) could be expanded thanks to the microSD card slot.
+The available storage (8 GB or 16 GB) could be expanded thanks to the microSD card slot.
 The player was introduced at IFA 2011.

 The "compression" that is meant here is not the digital file-size reduction achieved by digital audio data compression technologies like for example mp3.
 Rather, the idea is to reverse the effects of dynamic range compression.
 X-Fi Expand allows you to experience surround sound effect on your earphones.

 The ZEN X-Fi3 features a 2-inch non-touch TFT display with touch buttons.
 It supports Bluetooth 2.1 and apt-X codec.
 Other features of the player include FM radio, photo and video playback, on-the-go playlist creation, built-in speaker and microphone and microSD slot (integrated).